DogFoxX/date-changer/README.md

 Start the process.

-### Console Log displays all needed info about the process
+### Console Log
+• Displays all needed info about the process.

 • **Copy Log (Button):**

 Copy the log to clipboard.